 Any compromise or breach of our security measures, or those of our third-party service providers, could also violate applicable privacy, data protection, data security, and other laws, and cause significant legal and financial exposure, adverse publicity, and a loss of confidence in our security measures, which could have a material adverse effect on our business, results of operations, and financial condition.
-Applicable privacy and information security obligations may also require us to notify relevant stakeholders of security breaches or incidents.
-Such notifications are costly, and the notifications or the failure to comply with such requirements could lead to material adverse impacts such as negative publicity; loss of customer confidence in our services or security measures; investigations; and private or government claims.
-Additionally, there can be no assurance that the limitations of liability in our contracts would protect us from liabilities or damages if we fail to comply with applicable obligations related to privacy, data protection, data security.
-We also cannot be sure that our insurance coverage will be adequate or sufficient to protect us from or to mitigate liabilities arising out of our privacy and security practices, that such coverage will continue to be available on commercially reasonable terms or at all, or that such coverage will pay future claims.
+Applicable privacy and information security obligations may also require us to notify relevant stakeholders, such as governmental authorities, partners, and affected individuals, of security breaches or incidents.
+Such notifications may involve inconsistent requirements and are costly, and the notifications or the failure to comply with such requirements could lead to adverse consequences.